The Harvest (2013 film): Reception

 Critical reception for The Harvest has been mostly positive.
-IndieWire, Variety, and Bloody Disgusting all gave favorable reviews for the film, and Bloody Disgusting heralded the film as "a triumphant return for one of indie cinema’s edgiest directors."
+IndieWire and Variety both gave favorable reviews for the film, and Bloody Disgusting heralded it as "a triumphant return for one of indie cinema’s edgiest directors."

 John McNaughton sought a PG rating for the film, but failed: "I made a promise that I would deliver a movie with no overt violence, no bad language, no sex, no nudity.
 But the concept was so dark that (...) they wouldn’t give us the PG rating I wanted.
 Nothing you can really point to except, as with Henry, the overall moral tone."

 Release

 The film premiered on October 19, 2013, as part of the Chicago International Film Festival and was screened on July 21, 2014, in Canada as part of the Fantasia International Film Festival.
-In a 2017 interview director John MacNaughton explained that The Harvest was completely independently financed, which was why there was no distribution plan: It’s the most independent film I’ve ever made.
-There was just one guy, a wonderful man named Gerry Kessler who died since the movie was completed, who wrote one check out of his own pocket, for 6,5 million dollars.
-The State of New York put up about 3 million in subsidies.
+In a 2017 interview, director John MacNaughton explained that The Harvest was completely independently financed, which was why there was no distribution plan: It’s the most independent film I’ve ever made.
+There was just one guy, a wonderful man named Gerry Kessler who died since the movie was completed, who wrote one check out of his own pocket, for $6.5 million dollars.
+The State of New York put up about $3 million in subsidies.
 There was no company.
 But when it was done, there was no one to distribute it.
 We had to go out and try to sell it. (...)
 I learned about distribution because I had to.
 One of the things I did was to call Robert Fischer, who befriended me years ago and who brought me to the Munich International Film Festival, and he booked the picture into Munich and after that it went to all these places, like Neuchâtel, Fantasia, FrightFest in the UK and a big festival in Finland.
 I went out there with no PR firm, just me trying to promote the film.
-I sure got sick of airplanes, but I loved being at those festivals."
-The movie was eventually bought by IFC.
-A limited screening at the IFC Center and the video on demand release took place on April 10, 2015.
+I sure got sick of airplanes, but I loved being at those festivals."The film was eventually bought by IFC Films, which gave it a simultaneous limited screening at the IFC Center and video on demand release on April 10, 2015.